betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 > Elements are just options possibilities
 > Beta requires decision

-Each Put(Plant) module is composed of problems and theorems.
+Each PlantaBeta module is composed of problems and theorems.
 Problems all have solutions, they aren't proven valid yet, but are still useful for development.
 Pertainent negative.
 Science proves hypotheses wrong.
 NullHypotheses.

 Eko doesn't have any problems or theorems